CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 ## Data submission

 !!!
 Note
-    Both data controller and reseacher with data permit need to create CSC accounts by logging in with Haka or Virtu credentials at the [MyCSC portal](https://my.csc.fi/).
+    Data controller and the persons responsible for the data transfer need to create CSC accounts by logging in with Haka or Virtu credentials at the [MyCSC portal](https://my.csc.fi/).
 If you don't have Haka or Virtu credentials, you need to request an account from [CSC Service Desk](../../support/contact.md) (subject: Sensitive Data).

 ### Step 1: Organizational profile in SD Apply

+A representative of the data controller has to make the data available for the research group in SD Apply service.

 After you have created an CSC account, you can log in to [SD Apply service](https://sd-apply.csc.fi/).